 All the tests are performed with batch size of $256$, weights $[10^{-7}, 1]$ and $5{,}000$ architectures.
 Table \ref{tab:synthetic_data} shows that even though the performance with synthetic data drops compared to actual data, it is still reasonably good.

 Curiously, greyscale images, filled with constant values, show the closest results to the actual data.
-Note that \texttt{epsilon} metric with greyscale data outperforms \texttt{synflow}.
+Note that \texttt{epsinas} metric with greyscale data outperforms \texttt{synflow}.
 It is an essential achievement because \texttt{synflow} does not use input data and is, therefore, data independent.
-Our results show that \texttt{epsilon} has the potential to be used with no data whatsoever.
+Our results show that \texttt{epsinas} has the potential to be used with no data whatsoever.